vives-backendprogramming/spring-boot-backend-course/PIZZASTORE_API_SPECIFICATION.md

 3. User authenticates at Dex (you don't see the password)
 4. Dex returns an OIDC token to your application
 5. Application validates token via OIDC discovery (calls Dex to verify)
-6. On first login, user profile is auto-created from OIDC claims
+6. On first login, customer profile is auto-created from OIDC claims
 7. Client includes OIDC token in `Authorization: Bearer <token>` header

 **What Dex manages:**